ymm-tech/thresh/Documentation/README_EN.md

 If you encounter problems during use, or have good suggestions, please feel free to send us.
 For detailed instructions, please refer to [Contribution Guide](CONTRIBUTING.md)

 Friends who are interested in Thresh can join the group for communication.
-Dingding group:
+Dingding group:【id：31835161】

 ​    <img src="https://imagecdn.ymm56.com/ymmfile/ps-temporary/1eqpbmu7e.jpg" alt="Thresh" height="300" width="240" />